 Work and/or equipment provided in other sections and related to the fire alarm system shall include, but not be limited to:

-[Sprinkler water flow, high and low pressure switches and supervisory switches shall be wired and connected by the fire alarm system contractor.
-Sprinkler devices necessary to accommodate monitoring by the fire alarm system shall be the responsibility of the fire sprinkler system contractor.]
+[Wired and connect sprinkler water flow, high and low pressure switches and supervisory switches.
+Provide sprinkler devices necessary to accommodate monitoring by the fire alarm system.]

-Duct smoke detectors shall be furnished, wired and connected by the electrical contractor.
+Furnish, wire and connect duct smoke detectors.

 Elevator recall control circuits are to be provided in compliance with ANSI A17.1.